arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Importantlearningandteachingevents/Thelearningoutcomeshiddeninsidecurriculumgoals/Theskillsinvolvedinlearningtoread/Learningtodiscriminatebetweentheletters/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Learning to discriminate between the letters
+title: 'Learning to discriminate between the letters '
-"
-nav_order: Learningtodiscriminatebetweentheletters
-has_children: false
 ---
 # Learning to discriminate between the letters